zuozhenggh/learning-library/data-management-library/database/graph/graph-server-client/deploy-oci-marketplace-image/deploy-image/deploy-image.md

 - Configuration
   - VCN NAME: (e.g. `VCN1`)
-  - The rest of itmes: Do not need to change
+  - The rest of the items: Do not need to be changed

 Public Subnet vcn1